lambdamikel/Speak-SID/README.md

 ## CPC Disk - Software

-Currently, the [Speak&SID CPC DSK](cpc/speakandsid/SPEAKSID.dsk) contains a SpeakJet demo program, a SID player with LED Lightshow, and a demo of the Serial Interface / UART - a simple terminal program written in BASIC.
-Some SID tunes are on the DSK as well.
+Thre are two DSK images - [`SPEAKSID.DSK`](cpc/speakandsid/SPEAKSID.dsk), and [`SIDPLAY.DSK`](cpc/SIDPLAY.dsk).
+The latter one contains a SID tune player with LED Lightshow, and some SID tunes.
+The [Speak&SID CPC DSK](cpc/speakandsid/SPEAKSID.dsk) contains a SpeakJet demo program, a demo of the Serial Interface / UART (simple terminal program), a GPIO test program, and 2 BASIC SID test programs.
+The biggest program on this disk is the `SYNTH.BAS` MAXAM assembler program that implements the *MIDI IN realtime SID+AY CPC Synthesizer*.

 ## Acknowledgements